LineGM/LineGM/README.md

 My major: Informatics and computer engineering.
 Artificial intelligence and CAD.

-Additionally, I am getting an education in computer science at School 21, which is sponsored by the largest national IT company - Sberbank.
+Additionally, I am getting an education at School 21, which is sponsored by the largest national IT company - Sberbank.
 My nickname is Lhanna.

 <div id="badges" align="center">
   <a href="https://t.me/LineGM">